nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Of course, devices like the disk or network card are limited in the bandwidth they can provide with regard to concurrent access, but at least we can hide these latencies and allow the system to use these resources more efficiently by accessing them asynchronously, without blocking the CPU
 (**G1, scalability**, addresses P1).

-The implementation of new sources should be as easy as possible by providing a small, concise interface that should closely match the current interface.
-Sources will still be able to setup (open resources), fill a raw byte buffer, and close resources again.
-Sources will be free of parsing logic, enabling clear separation of concerns regarding I/O and compute.
-Their only task should be to ingest raw bytes into buffers as fast as possible.
-After the redesign, a source should be easy to digest and contain only the state necessary to manage the connection to an external system/device **(G2, simplicity and decomposition**, addresses P2).

-The `BufferManager` should have entirely separate pools for I/O and compute, removing the potential deadlocks (**G3**, addresses P3).
+The `BufferManager` should have entirely separate pools for I/O and compute, removing the potential deadlocks (**G2, deadlock prevention**, addresses P2).
-It may be possible to enable transferring buffers between the two pools if necessary, but that is an optimization.
-The `BufferManager` should receive the information it needs to facilitate fairness and maximum efficiency by making it aware of sources and their requirements.
+Moreover, the `BufferManager` should receive the information it needs to facilitate fairness and maximum efficiency by making it aware of sources and their requirements.
 In particular, it needs to take care of flow control and speed differences between different sources to ensure that a) buffering is possible under high load of a particular source while b) guaranteeing each source to receive a single buffer at a time to make progress for queries that depend on that source.
 In addition, the `BufferManager` should be extended to expose an asynchronous interface for sources to use.
 Our goal is to get rid of blocking operations within I/O threads wherever possible.
 We propose simple policies and provide a PoC implementation to showcase this.

 The following three goals are additional goals that do not address specific problems in the current implementation, but are still important with respect to usability and maintainability.

+The implementation of new sources should be as easy as possible by providing a small, concise interface that should closely match the current interface.
+Sources will still be able to setup (open resources), fill a raw byte buffer, and close resources again.
+After the redesign, a source should be easy to digest and contain only the state necessary to manage the connection to an external system/device **(G3, simplicity and decomposition**).

 The implementation should conform to the past effort of refactoring the [description and construction of sources](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240702_sources_and_sinks.md).
 We want this redesign to not impact the construction of sources at all, we aim to only redesign the execution model.
 The impact on the rest of the codebase should be minimal (**G4, non-invasiveness**).